How IOA Can Help

 The IOA is responsible for gathering information about the allegation in a diplomatic, culturally competent, and trauma informed manner that is fair to both the person reporting the allegation (i.e. the complainant) and the person responding to the allegation (i.e. the respondent).

 It is permissible for anyone involved in an IOA investigation to bring a support person, such as a parent, friend, colleague, counselor, advisor, or legal representative to all IOA meetings.
 If you choose to bring a support person with you we ask that you notify the IOA in advance by calling (785) 864-6414 so that we may make the appropriate meeting arrangements.

-The IOA is able to offer or impose a variety of interim measures to assist you and prevent you from harm.
+The IOA is able to offer or impose a variety of support measures to assist you and prevent you from harm.
 These support services are available regardless of whether an IOA complaint or criminal complaint has been filed.
-Examples of interim and protective measures include, but are not limited to, contact restrictions placed on the parties, academic accommodations, alternative housing placements, alternative work schedules/locations, course schedule changes, legal assistance referrals, student financial aid assistance, health and mental health support, visa and immigration assistance, and course withdrawal/load reductions.
+Examples of support measures include, but are not limited to, contact restrictions placed on the parties, academic accommodations, alternative housing placements, alternative work schedules/locations, course schedule changes, legal assistance referrals, student financial aid assistance, health and mental health support, visa and immigration assistance, and course withdrawal/load reductions.

 If both parties independently agree, the IOA can assist in resolving the reported concern informally through mediation, educational conversations, and other forms of dispute resolution.
 There are circumstances, however, when due to the severity or pervasive nature of the concern informal resolution is not appropriate.
 Mediation is not an alternative resolution for allegations of sexual misconduct or sexual violence.

 All information shared with the IOA is treated with discretion and tact.
 Nevertheless, certain information provided to the IOA may need to be disclosed to other University officials.
 Those who participate in an IOA investigation are only provided with sufficient information to allow them to respond fairly to the alleged concern.